jogeshsingh/UART_Communication_on_FPGA/README.md

       4. 1 Start Bit (Active Low)
       5. 1 Stop Bit  (Active High)
    FPGA = NEXYS4 ARTIX-7
+   Tera term (An Open source emulator was used for receiving the data from fpga & other way around).

 # Elaborated_Design
    # Receiver